mizudrakon/Math/CppMath/Expression/README.md

 - all of these are untested - e+e and -expression got some testing done
 - fixed copy constructor for expression, added setLeft/Right(const node&) to simplify
 - need to finish e*e and e/e before starting pow and sqrt
+- operator\*= int modified for 'other' cases NOT TESTED!!! (other cases not implemented yet)
+- all non-member operators make an lhs expression copy, moddify it, and return it as the result.

 ### Supported operations